Edema (Water Blisters) on Money Tree

 Prevention

-- Water based on actual soil dryness rather than a fixed schedule, especially during cooler or overcast periods
+- Water according to actual soil dryness rather than a fixed calendar, and adjust downward during stretches of overcast weather

 Quick Summary